idaholab/moose/modules/solid_mechanics/doc/content/source/actions/CommonTensorMechanicsAction.md

-# Common Tensor Mechanics Action
+# Common Solid Mechanics Action

 ## Description

-This `CommonTensorMechanicsAction` action adds the parameters supplied at the `[Modules/TensorMechanics/Master]` level as defaults for all the subblocks within the Master block.
-See the description, example use, and parameters on the [TensorMechanics/Master](/Modules/TensorMechanics/Master/index.md) action system page.
+This `CommonSolidMechanicsAction` action adds the parameters supplied at the `[/Physics/SolidMechanics/QuasiStatic]` level as defaults for all the subblocks within the `QuasiStatic` block.
+See the description, example use, and parameters on the [SolidMechanics/QuasiStatic](/Physics/SolidMechanics/QuasiStatic/index.md) action system page.